 - Students are encouraged to use their approved time.
 Proctors must ensure that no staff or student could be perceived as encouraging or pressuring any students into ending their test before time is called. - Students cannot move on until the standard time has passed, and once the student begins the next module, they may not go back to a prior module.
-Students cannot skip any breaks. - If multiple students with extended time are testing in the same room, students cannot move on to the break until all students have completed the current module and standard time has passed. - For the last module of the test once the standard time has passed, if a student has finished testing, the proctor can dismiss them individually after following all procedures for collecting and checking their test materials as instructed in the Paper Testing Scripts.
+Students cannot skip any breaks. - If multiple students with extended time are testing in the same room, students cannot move on to the break until all students have completed the current module and standard time has passed. - For the last module of the test, once the standard time has passed, if a student has finished testing the proctor can dismiss them individually.

 Never use Bluebook to time students testing on paper, as this will prevent you from being able to transcribe the responses into Bluebook.
 Instead, follow the scripts and use a separate clock or watch.